50% Off Spring Sandal Essentials

 Your orthotics work hard for you, so a little care will go a long way in making them last.
 To keep them in great shape, take them out of your shoes at the end of the day to let them air out.
 If they get dirty, you can simply wipe them down with a damp cloth and a mild soap—just be sure to let them air dry completely.
 Avoid exposing them to extreme heat, like leaving them in a hot car or putting them in a dryer, as this can damage the materials.
 Taking care of your orthotics is a simple but important part of a proactive approach to your overall physical health and injury prevention.

-Where to Get Custom Orthotics for Your Steel Toe Boots
+Where Can You Get Custom Orthotics for Steel Toe Boots?

 Once you’ve decided that custom orthotics are the right move for your work boots, the next step is figuring out where to get them.
 Your two main paths are buying in-person or ordering online, and each has its own process.
 Understanding the differences will help you choose the best route for your feet and your lifestyle.